dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 This tutorial provides step by step instructions for creating a basic functioning Orleans application.
 It is designed to be self-contained and minimalistic, with the following traits.

-- It does not need the SDK or Extension to be installed, and relies on the Nuget packages only.
+- It does not need the SDK or Extension to be installed, and relies on Nuget packages only.
-- Tested in both Visual Studio 2013 and 2015 using Orleans 1.2.0.
+- Has been tested in both Visual Studio 2013 and 2015 using Orleans 1.2.0.
 - Has no reliance on SQL or Azure

-Keep in mind, this is only a tutorial and lacks appropriate error handling and other goodies that would be useful for a production environment.
-However, it should help the reader get a real hands-on for all the different facets of Orleans and allow them to focus their continued learning on the parts most relevant to them.
+Keep in mind that this is only a tutorial and lacks appropriate error handling and other goodies that would be useful for a production environment.
+However, it should help the readers get a real hands-on with regards to different facets of Orleans and allow them to focus their continued learning on the parts most relevant to them.

 You can find the final source code in `Samples\Tutorial.Minimal` folder ([see latest version online](https://github.com/dotnet/orleans/tree/master/Samples/Tutorial.Minimal)).

 ## Project Setup

 For this tutorial we’re going to need to create 3 projects.
 A Library that contains the interfaces (Communication interfaces), a library that contains the implementation (called Grains), and a simple console application that will Host our Silo.
-For further understanding of this terminology please see the document Getting Started with Orleans.
+For further understanding of this terminology please see the document [Getting Started with Orleans](https://dotnet.github.io/orleans/Tutorials/My-First-Orleans-Application.html).

 The Solution will eventually look like this.
-(Missing files will be added in sections below)
+(Missing files will be added in the sections below)

 ![](../Images/MinimalOrleansApplication1.png)